cememirsenyurt/TextEditor/README.md

 # TextEditor

-In the modern era of graphical user interfaces, the command line remains a potent tool for many professionals.
+In the modern era of graphical user interfaces, the command line remains a useful tool for many professionals.
 The transition to text-based command-line tools can be challenging, yet rewarding, offering unparalleled efficiency and flexibility.
 This text editor embodies this philosophy, providing a streamlined text editing experience that harks back to the simplicity and power of traditional command-line editors.

 # Features